Emergency Preparedness Week Toolkit

 Ideas for using social media for Emergency Preparedness Week (or anytime!):

-- Follow @Get_Prepared on Twitter and encourage others to do the same.
+- Follow @Get_Prepared on Twitter and Emergency Ready in Canada on Facebook and encourage others to do the same.

 - Share content from GetPrepared.ca on your Facebook page or on Twitter (see sample microblogging content below).

 - Share relevant information with a blogger who may be interested in emergency preparedness.

 - Post content from www.getprepared.ca on your own blog.
 Videos and several guides are available and can be easily posted or linked to your site.

 - Submit a story or photos of an emergency to GetPrepared.ca (email to email@example.com).

 Please note: all links refer to content on GetPrepared.ca; they may also be shortened by a service such as goo.gl.
 Add links to your own organization's website as applicable.